ShortBeard/wox-extractor/README.md

 # wox-extractor
-A resource extractor for MM4-5: World of Xeen written in Rust
+A resource extractor for Might and Magic 4-5: World of Xeen written in Rust

 <h3>Building:</h3>
 1. Clone repo</br>